Australia's New South Wales marks its highest COVID-19 death count | Health

 Australia's New South Wales marks its highest COVID-19 death count

 Australia's most populous state, New South Wales, recorded its highest number of daily COVID-19 deaths on Saturday as the Omicron variant sweeps the country and lawmakers face pressure to close widening supply chain gaps.
-New South Wales reported 30,062 new infections, near record levels.
-The second-largest state, Victoria, which hosts the Australian Open tennis tournament this month, reported 44,155 new COVID-19 cases and four deaths.
+The home to Sydney and a third of Australia's 25 million people reported 16 deaths from the coronavirus in the previous day.

 - Country: